CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 Customers must review the options below, choose the option that fits their needs, and notify Lumen no later than February 1, 2021 of their decisions.

-Option #1:
+#### Option #1:
-Cancel the dedicated Citrix NetScaler Load Balancer and license provided by Lumen Public Cloud.
+Decommission the dedicated Citrix NetScaler Load Balancer and license provided by Lumen Public Cloud.

-Required Customer Action:
+**Required Customer Action:**
-Notification of Customer’s intent to cancel affected Citrix licenses must be received by Lumen no later than February 1, 2021 in order to stop billing for the license.
+Delete the relevant servers via the Control Portal

-Option #2:
+#### Option #2:
-Keep the dedicated Citrix NetScaler Load Balancer offer and purchase a new license directly Citrix.
+Keep the dedicated Citrix NetScaler Load Balancer offer and purchase a new license directly from Citrix.

-How to obtain Citrix NetScaler license
+**Required Customer Action**
+Contact Citrix and obtain a new license file from Citrix and install it on the load balancer prior to February 1, 2021

 Customers can reach out to the Citrix inquiry page to engage Citrix by following the steps below.